Underground-Ops/underground-nexus/README.md

 ------------------------------------------------------------------------------

-# _RECOMMENDED INSTALL `ACCELERATED VIRTUAL MACHINE ENGINE` AND DEVSECOPS PACKAGE MANAGER - *Run the following commands to set up the Underground Nexus Package Manager called the Cerberus Manager*_
+# _RECOMMENDED INSTALL `ACCELERATED VIRTUAL MACHINE ENGINE` AND DEVSECOPS PACKAGE MANAGER - *Run the following commands to set up the Underground Nexus Package Manager, called the Cerberus Manager*_

 __Run Underground Nexus Installer Script in Ubuntu / Debian (or from WSL with Ubuntu if using Windows):__

-`curl -fsSL https://raw.githubusercontent.com/Underground-Ops/underground-nexus/refs/heads/cerberus0/underground-nexus-installer.sh && sudo bash underground-nexus-installer.sh | sudo bash`
+`curl -fsSL https://raw.githubusercontent.com/Underground-Ops/underground-nexus/refs/heads/cerberus0/underground-nexus-installer.sh | sudo bash`

 ------------------------------------------------------------------------------
 ------------------------------------------------------------------------------

 __Alternate Lighter Weight Install - Deploy with NO Virtual Machine Engine (best option for **Docker Desktop** or Colima):__

-`docker run -itd --init --privileged --name=Cerberus-Manager -h Cerberus-Manager --net=host --restart=always -v /root/nexus-bucket:/nexus-bucket -v /var/run/docker.sock:/var/run/docker.sock natoascode/cerberus0:latest sh -c "mkdir -p /root/nexus-bucket && exec bash"`
+`docker run -itd --init --privileged --name=Cerberus-Manager -h Cerberus-Manager --net=host --restart=always -v /root/nexus-bucket:/nexus-bucket -v /var/run/docker.sock:/var/run/docker.sock natoascode/cerberus0:latest sh -c "mkdir -p /root/nexus-bucket && bash /nexus-devsecops-appinator.sh || true && exec bash"`

-# Once installed then you can enter the Cerberus-Manager CLI shell to get started using:
+# Once installed, then you can enter the Cerberus-Manager CLI shell to get started.
+Use:

 `docker exec -it Cerberus-Manager bash`

 # Choose the Underground Nexus installs that are right for your server build.
 Once you've activated the Underground Nexus Installer, choose the Underground Nexus install script that matches your use case from the list below.
 Copy the code below from your chosen install, and paste it into the Underground Nexus Installer terminal.

 # DEV - Staging Sandbox Desktop [Recommended Install]
-- Install a Nexus Creator Vault configured for acceleration with AI powered by Ollama and GitHub Copilot.
+- Install a Nexus Creator Vault configured for acceleration with AI, powered by Ollama and GitHub Copilot.

-To deploy DEV mode type: `docker exec Cerberus-Manager dev`
+To deploy DEV mode type: `docker exec Cerberus-Manager DEV`

-(typing `dev` in the Cerberus Manager CLI deploys the command below)
+(typing `DEV` in the Cerberus Manager CLI deploys the command below)

 `docker run -itd --name=nexus-creator-vault -h nexus-creator-vault -p 1050:3000 -e PUID=1050 -e PGID=1050 -e TZ=America/Colorado --restart unless-stopped -v /dev:/dev -v creator-vault000:/config -v /var/run/docker.sock:/var/run/docker.sock natoascode/zero-trust-cockpit:creator-vault`

 Once complete head over to: http://localhost:1050

-This is a powerful hardware accellerated virtual desktop space where you can accellerate resources that can be used for AI, blockchain, graphics generation and beyond.
+This is a powerful, hardware-accellerated virtual desktop space where you can accellerate resources that can be used for AI, blockchain, graphics generation, and beyond.

-If you need to build a Virtual Machine to test or learn with and do not need the scalability of KubeVirt, this virtual desktop contains a hypervisor engine that allows you to build and manage virtual machines.
+If you need to build a Virtual Machine to test or learn with, and if you do not need the scalability of KubeVirt, this virtual desktop contains a hypervisor engine that allows you to build and manage virtual machines.

-The virtual machines built that you decide to scale can be deployed to KubeVirt for production use and increased scalability.
+The virtual machines that you build and decide to scale can be deployed to KubeVirt for production use and increased scalability.

-To verify that your hardware has virtualization enabled - type the following command to make sure "accelleration" is enabled:
+Verify that your hardware has virtualization enabled - Type the following command to make sure "accelleration" is enabled:
 `sudo kvm-ok`

-This virtual desktop is AI powered with Ollama.
+This virtual desktop is AI-powered with Ollama.

 Learn more about Ollama: https://ollama.com/

-To start using AI try opening a terminal such as Konsole and type:
+To start using the AI, try opening a terminal (such as Konsole) and type:
 `ollama run mistral`

 Learn more about Mistral: https://ollama.com/library/mistral:7b

-Congratulations, you now have a local AI instance running on your hardware that's private just for you!
+Congratulations!
+You now have a local AI instance running on your local hardware that's private just for you!

 Don't forget to check out Visual Studio Code and explore the GitHub Copilot integration to get a boost to your coding efforts.

-This system may be used as an MCP server if configured to be used as one with Ollama or an alternative for private AI system management.
+This system may be used as an MCP server if configured to be used as one with Ollama (or an alternative) for private AI system management.

-Since this is open source and based on Ubuntu, you may integrate any other AI resource of choice!
+Since this is open-source and based on Ubuntu, you may integrate any other AI resource of choice!

 # SEC - Security, CICD, Provisioning
-- Install a complete Underground Nexus management pipeline: provision, stage and release to production (THIS AUTOMATICALLY DEPLOYS THE `STANDARD VIRTUAL MACHINE ENGINE` - use the `ACCELLERATED VIRTUAL MACHINE ENGINE` for maximum virtual machine performance).
+- Install a complete Underground Nexus management pipeline: provision, stage, and release to production (THIS AUTOMATICALLY DEPLOYS THE `STANDARD VIRTUAL MACHINE ENGINE` - use the `ACCELLERATED VIRTUAL MACHINE ENGINE` for maximum virtual machine performance).

-To deploy SEC mode type: `docker exec Cerberus-Manager sec`
+To deploy SEC mode type: `docker exec Cerberus-Manager SEC`

-(typing `sec` in the Cerberus Manager CLI deploys the command below)
+(typing `SEC` in the Cerberus Manager CLI deploys the command below)

 `docker run -itd --name=Underground-Nexus -h Underground-Nexus --privileged --init -p 22:22 -p 80:80 -p 8080:8080 -p 443:443 -p 1000:1000 -p 2375:2375 -p 2376:2376 -p 2377:2377 -p 9010:9010 -p 9050:9443 -p 18080:8080 -p 18443:18443 -v /dev:/dev -v underground-nexus-docker-socket:/var/run -v underground-nexus-data:/var/lib/docker/volumes -v nexus-bucket:/nexus-bucket natoascode/underground-nexus:amd64 && docker exec Underground-Nexus bash deploy-olympiad.sh`

 Deploy an entire Underground Nexus containerized engine that can be used to manage security and DevSecOps.
-This layer can be used for provisioning and debugging, it is also a great place to host fellow engineers in Nexus Creator Vault virtual destktops so they may contribue to projects.
+This layer can be used for provisioning and debugging.
+It is also a great place to host fellow engineers in their own Nexus Creator Vault virtual destktops so they may contribue to projects.

 Check out the Underground Nexus to learn more: https://github.com/Underground-Ops/underground-nexus

 # OPS - Compatibility & Scaling Node
-- Unactivated underground nexus ready to integrate with an Underground Nexus swarm or run Nexus Creator Vault in compatibility mode.
+- Unactivated Underground Nexus ready to integrate with an Underground Nexus swarm or run Nexus Creator Vault in compatibility mode.

-To deploy OPS mode type: `docker exec Cerberus-Manager ops`
+To deploy OPS mode type: `docker exec Cerberus-Manager OPS`

-(typing `ops` in the Cerberus Manager CLI deploys the command below)
+(typing `OPS` in the Cerberus Manager CLI deploys the command below)

 `docker run -itd --name=Underground-Nexus -h Underground-Nexus --privileged --init -p 1050:1050 -v /dev:/dev -v underground-nexus-docker-socket:/var/run -v underground-nexus-data:/var/lib/docker/volumes -v nexus-bucket:/nexus-bucket natoascode/underground-nexus:amd64`

-If the Nexus Creator Vault is not deploying properly, or if you are testing and debugging then this allows you to experience improved compatibility by building containers inside of this docker in docker container.
+If the Nexus Creator Vault is not deploying properly, or if you are testing and debugging, then this allows you to experience improved compatibility by building containers inside of this Docker-in-Docker container.

-This docker in docker container can also be used to swarm with Underground Nexus Managers ready to scale.
+This Docker-in-Docker container can also be used to swarm with Underground Nexus Managers ready to scale.

 Try building a Docker Swarm cluster with this to see how it works!